lashford/akka-cluster-persistance/README.md

 We created an actor to handle the graceful shutdown, on receipt of a msg we send `region !
 ShardRegion.GracefulShutdown`

-We are seeing the node that requested to leave starts the handoff and the other node in the cluster becomes leader.
-The problem we have is identifying when the handoff is complete, i would expect the new leader to send a 'remove' message to other Node as per diagram http://doc.akka.io/docs/akka/snapshot/common/cluster.html#State_Diagram_for_the_Member_States__akka_cluster_allow-weakly-up-members=off_ but this is not happening.
+We are seeing the node that requested to leave starts the handoff and it appears to complete succesfully.
+The other node in the cluster starts to become leader and we see
+"Hand-over in progress" in the logs, although the old node is not removed gracefuly.
+I would expect the new leader to send a 'remove' message to other Node as per diagram http://doc.akka.io/docs/akka/snapshot/common/cluster.html#State_Diagram_for_the_Member_States__akka_cluster_allow-weakly-up-members=off_ but this is not happening.

 What happens is that the original node believes it has finished the handoff and vm exits, the new leader marks old node as UNREACHABLE after the heartbeat timeout